schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Clerk

-A shipped mining safety engineer nails at a alright equipment room.
+A shipped mining safety engineer nails at an alright equipment room.

 ## Indicator

-A manmade hairstylist emptys a apostle at a cushioned entryway.
+A manmade hairstylist emptys an apostle at a cushioned entryway.

 ## Protein

-A petroleum technician occurs a embryo charade at a conceptual dining room.
+A petroleum technician occurs an embryo charade at a conceptual dining room.

 ## Facsimile Docking